Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

+# Task 1

-# terraform-21day-bootcamp-jun2023We are using git branches to track changes
+We are using git branches to track our changes.